-The MRA will provide \$200 bursary at the end of the ringette season for any players that played as a full-time goalie for a team hosted by the MRA and who resides within the MRA boundaries.
+The MRA will provide \$200 credit at the end of the ringette season for any players that played as a full-time goalie for a team hosted by the MRA and who resides within the MRA boundaries.
 The refund amount may be split or shared amongst goalies for a team.
 MRA will pay goalie incentives for up to two goalies on each Macdonald team.
 If a team has two full-time goalies, each goalie may receive the full refund amount, at the discretion of the MRA Board.

-The goalie bursary program is available for goalies playing in the U10 to U16 levels.
+The goalie incentive program is available for goalies playing in the U10 to U16 levels.
 The incentive is not intended to be a refund or discount on the goalie's registration fees.
 Rather, the incentive is intended to encourage independent goalie development.
 The incentive contributes to the extra costs incurred by a developing goalie such as goalie camps, training, clinics, goalie instruction, and/or the purchase of specialized equipment.
 Goalies may be asked to produce receipts of such expenses prior to qualifying for the goalie incentive.
-Applications for the bursary are due by March 1st of each season, and are to be made in writing to info.macringette@gmail.com.